stevedep/Netatmo_PPM_Hue/README.md

 > Therefore, purple is good, blue is not so good and green is bad.

 ## Contribution
 The TODO.md file contains the todo items / roadmap.
 We are looking for contributers!
+Please share your thoughts in the discussion tab.